rchouinard/rych-random/README.md

 The library provides support for several CSPRNGs.
-The generator factory class `Rych\Random\Generator\GeneratorFactory` can be used to automatically discover and select the best available option for the currentl platform.
+The generator factory class `Rych\Random\Generator\GeneratorFactory` can be used to automatically discover and select the best available option for the current platform.

 #### MCrypt (Rych\Random\Generator\MCryptGenerator)